 Students who participate in any Vanderbilt study abroad programs, or who graduate, withdraw, or take a leave of absence, may request cancellation of their housing contracts by writing to the Office of Housing and Residential Experience, sixty days prior to the beginning of the semester.

 Vanderbilt is a residential University.
 As stated in the Residential Requirement, “all unmarried undergraduate students”—regardless of class standing or seniority—“are required to live in residence halls on-campus” unless the University grants a student authorization to live off-campus or in Greek housing.
 The Residential Requirement is binding for the student's entire undergraduate education.

 Note that there is no guarantee of on-campus housing, and that the University may not always be able to provide on-campus assignments to every student who desires to live on campus.
 In such circumstances, the University will announce procedures for seeking on-campus assignments and enhance efforts to help students seeking available off-campus housing.

 Only students who have been authorized or who are required to reside off campus by the Director of Housing Assignments or the Director’s designee may do so.
 Students should not make deposits or sign leases until they receive written notice from the housing assignments director that they are authorized or required to reside off campus.
+The University will not be liable or responsible for any contractual arrangements or agreement into which a student without authorization to live off campus has entered, such as a lease agreement for off-campus housing.
 The Office of Housing and Residential Experience maintains an off-campus referral service.

 When Vanderbilt receives notice of a landlord whose practices are violating local law and/or endangering the safety and well-being of student tenants or neighbors, then Vanderbilt reserves the option of denying students the privilege of living off-campus at properties owned by such landlords.